Saratsin/Xamarin.iOS.ResourceDesigner/README.md

 ## Version History

+* 0.8.1
+    * Added support for projects with `net6.0-ios` and `net7.0-ios` target frameworks (also added sample project with `net7.0-ios` target framework)
+    * Added support of Color Sets that have Contents.json files (many thanks to @aliyailina for this implementation and pull request)
 * 0.8.0
     * Added support of Nibs
     * Added support of ReuseIdentifiers for cells
     * Refactored Resource.designer.cs template: implemented _storage dictionaries instead of lazy fields
 * 0.7.0
-    * Initial release, support for ImageAsset items that has Contents.json files
+    * Initial release, support for Image Sets that have Contents.json files

 ## License